Exodus Chapter 6

 (/ˈsɪmiən/) is a given name (Biblical Šimʿon, Tiberian Šimʿôn), usually transliterated as Shimon.
 In Greek, it is written Συμεών, hence the Latinized spelling Symeon.
 It is a cognate of the name Simon “he has heard” For more info click here

-; Jemuel, and Jamin, and Ohad, and Jachin, and Zohar, and Shaul the son of a Canaanitish woman these [are] the families of Simeonשמעון
+; Jemuel (meaning day of God), and Jamin (meaning right hand), and Ohad (meaning united), and Jachin, and Zohar (or Zerah), and Shaul (or Saul) the son of a Canaanite woman these [are] the families of Simeonשמעון

 (/ˈsɪmiən/) is a given name (Biblical Šimʿon, Tiberian Šimʿôn), usually transliterated as Shimon.
 In Greek, it is written Συμεών, hence the Latinized spelling Symeon.
 It is a cognate of the name Simon “he has heard” For more info click here